Frama-C/open-source-case-studies/README.md

 # Contributions

-If you know of other open source code bases where Frama-C/EVA produces interesting results, please contribute with pull requests including the sources and the `GNUmakefile` that you have devised to run Frama-C.
+If you know of other open source code bases where Frama-C/Eva produces interesting results, please contribute with pull requests including the sources and the `GNUmakefile` that you have devised to run Frama-C.

-On the other hand, if you have some interesting open-source C software (ideally, C99-compatible) that you are unable to parse and/or run with Frama-C/EVA, consider creating an issue with the description of the problem you are facing (e.g. missing/incompatible declarations in the Frama-C libc, problems when preprocessing/parsing the software, constructs unsupported by EVA, etc).
+On the other hand, if you have some interesting open-source C software (ideally, C99-compatible) that you are unable to parse and/or run with Frama-C/Eva, consider creating an issue with the description of the problem you are facing (e.g. missing/incompatible declarations in the Frama-C libc, problems when preprocessing/parsing the software, constructs unsupported by Eva, etc).
 Ideally, create a (WIP) pull request with the sources in a new directory, ready to be prepared for the case study.